sanidhya-sahu/.sani-file-extension-/README.md

 # .sani-file-extension-
-This project encodes and decodes( .sani )file extension, this extenion Encrypt a text file.
+This project encodes and decodes( .sani )file extension, this extension Encrypt a text file.

 .sani encryption works like this